davidwrede/chef-web-docs-1/includes_server_rbac/includes_server_rbac_server_admins_scenario.rst

    $ knife user edit carol -c ~/.chef/alice.rb

-and the |chef editor| opens in which Alice makes changes, and then saves them.
+and the $EDITOR opens in which Alice makes changes, and then saves them.

+.. end_tag